-For such simple items, keys can get a little tricky sometimes.
+For such simple items, keys can get tricky sometimes.

 Keyway

 The most important aspect of a key is its keyway, or shape when viewed from the edge.
-This zig zag shape is unique and distiguishes it from all other keyways in the world.
-Below is a sampling of some keyways from the Corbin Russwin family.
+This zig zag shape is unique and distinguishes it from all other keyways in the world.
+Below is a sampling of some keyways from Corbin Russwin grouped by family.

 For example, the ”H” group of keyways all carry common features just like parents and their children.
-It is these common features that allow locksmiths to create master key systems with different levels of access within a building.
+These shared features allow locksmiths to create master key systems with different levels of access within a building.

 Some keyways within the ”H” series are strictly for lower level access such as one single door, while others designed for higher levels such as mangers with access to many doors.
 These slight differences within a keyway family is what allows for great flexibility when designing a key system.